Wisconsin cigarette sales go up in smoke over 20 years

 That report details only legally purchased cigarettes.
 It notes that due to higher taxes in Wisconsin, some smokers may have illegally smuggled cigarettes or legally purchased them in other states where taxes are lowered.

-Wisconsin’s current tax on a pack of cigarettes is $2.52, above the media of $1.78 and 16th highest.
+Wisconsin’s current tax on a pack of cigarettes is $2.52, above the median of $1.78 and 16th highest.